AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 ### Callback hell

-You may have heard of something called **callback hell**, which is something that happens when we try to write **asynchronous** code as if it was **synchronous**, meaning that we try to chain each block of code after the other.
+You may have heard of something called **callback hell**, which is something that happens when we try to write **asynchronous** code as if it were **synchronous**, meaning that we try to chain each block of code after the other.

 In simple words it would something like:

 **do A, If A do B, if B do C** and so on and so forth.

-The following is an example just to showcase the meaning of the **callback hell**.
-Imagine each step is **asynchronous** meaning that we need to send a request to our server for each step of preparing the pizza and we need to wait for the server to respond.
+The following is an example just to showcase the meaning of **callback hell**.
+Imagine each step is asynchronous so that we would need to send a request to our server for each step of preparing the pizza.
+Then we need to wait for the server to respond.

 ```javascript
 const makePizza = (ingredients, callback) => {